thadroe/docker-wordpress-mods-linux/README.md

 Some modifications from the official Wordpress docker repo to suit my own needs developing locally on an Ubuntu host machine.

-The problem is if using local volumes on a project directory, the files end up being owned by www-data, creating a bit of a permissions headache on a Linux host.
+The problem: if using local volumes on a project directory, the files end up being owned by www-data, creating a bit of a permissions headache on a Linux host.

 I primarily changed the user and group Apache runs as so it matches the username, group name, UID, and GID of the user on the host sytem, avoiding the need to constantly change permissions.

-Right now I only have the Apache PHP 7.0 one modified.
-I might add more later.

 #### The main differences between this and official are